The Great Firewall of China – How to Download VPN in China?

 NOTE – However, you’d have to be using an email that isn’t blocked by the firewall, so not Gmail, but Outlook would suffice for example.

-How to Download VPN in China #5 – A trip to Hong Kong
+How to Download VPN in China #5 – A Trip to Hong Kong/Taiwan

 If all else fails, and you’ve spent weeks disconnected from the outside world, frustrated about not being able to bypass the Great Firewall of China we have another idea.

-A weekend trip to Hong Kong on the border to mainland China’s Guangdong province or Seoul, which is a stones throw from Beijing.
+A weekend trip to Hong Kong or Taiwan would work!
+Hong Kong is on the border to mainland China’s Guangdong province.
+You could even hop over to wonderful Seoul which is a short flight from Beijing.

 Let’s be honest, there are far worse places to spend your time.